-All of these aspects will reduce your taxable income, which you could save your money by filing your taxes.
-If your property rental income is $50,000 and your expenses drop to $13,000 this means you have $37,000 taxable income.
+These aspects will reduce your taxable income, which you could save your money by filing your taxes.
+If your property rental income is $50,000 and your expenses drop to $13,000, you have $37,000 taxable income.

-It will be wiser to take a record of your expenses accurately so you can show it to the IRS for tax reduction.
+It will be wiser to record your expenses accurately so you can show them to the IRS for tax reduction.

 You can deduct your depreciation for the entire life of your property.
 Currently, the IRS has set 27.5 years on residential properties and 39 years on commercial properties.
 This means if your property costs $200,000 (excluding the land) then $200,000/27.5 gives $7,272.
 This means you can deduct $7,272 in depreciation each year.

-But in the end, when you will sell your property you need to pay the standard income tax rate on that claimed depreciation.
+But in the end, when you sell your property, you need to pay the standard income tax rate on that claimed depreciation.
 Instead of selling your property, it is better to refinance your loan and take that extra cash and build more properties.

 However, there are other documents that you must keep.
-Travelling, Meals and entertainment, you must keep receipts for all expenses.
-Also, you should document every meeting, what was the meeting about, the date & time of the meeting, what expenses were incurred.
-Documentation is not the most enjoyable part of real estate investing but you should always give time to take care of it.
-Stick to your documentation process and if you are finding anything difficult to document about ask your tax preparer.
+Travelling, Meals, and entertainment, you must keep receipts for all expenses.
+Also, you should document every meeting, the discussion about, the date & time of the meeting, what costs were incurred.
+Documentation is not the most enjoyable part of real estate investing, but you should always take care of it.
+Stick to your documentation process, and if you find anything challenging to document, ask your tax preparer.

-Remember if it isn't documented, then you cannot prove to the IRS that it was a legit deduction.
+Remember that you cannot prove to the IRS that it was a legit deduction if it isn't documented.

 4. 1031 Exchange

 This means you can roll capital gains from one investment property to another.
 And you can easily avoid taxes until you sell the property.
 This step depends on the type of property and the geographical location you are in.
-If you have a single family residence, then you will need to wait for 2 years to avoid debt.
+If you have a single-family residence, you will need to wait for 2 years to avoid debt.
 On the other hand, some properties need just one year.
 You need to pay capital taxes when you sell the property.
-You can avoid selling the property by cash out refinance means you can take the equity from your property without selling it.
+You can avoid selling the property by cash-out refinance means you can take the equity from your property without selling it.

-To qualify for 1031 exchange following criteria should be met: The properties must be exchanged for a tangible asset.
-The new property’s value must be greater than or equal to that of the exchanged property.
+The following criteria should be met to qualify for the 1031 exchange: The properties must be exchanged for a tangible asset.
+The new property’s value must be greater than or equal to that of the traded property.
 The property must be held for business purposes.

 5. Opportunity Zone Funds

 The Tax Cuts and Jobs Act 2017 made by Donald Trump is a congressional revenue act of the US signed into law.
 Includes tax incentives for investing in the country’s rural and finally distressed areas.
-This law designates 9000 of areas as opportunity zones, in which investors can put the capital gains earned from selling other investment properties as a means to defer capital gains tax on their original investment.
+This law designates 9000 areas as opportunity zones.
+Investors can put the capital gains earned from selling other investment properties as a means to defer capital gains tax on their original investment.